-This Plan was pulled together by a group of volunteers working for the Parish Council, and we have spent considerable time consulting local people and researching all the topics it covers.
-So please take this opportunity to let us know whether we have got it right, and if not, what needs to be changed.
-Following this consultation, the Parish Council will make final changes to the Plan before submitting it to North Dorset District Council for its independent examination.
-If it passes its examination, the final step is the referendum, where all local residents in the Parish who are on the electoral role get the chance to vote 'yes' or 'no' to the plan being used.
-We need your help now to get the Plan right, so that we don't fall at the final hurdle.
+This Plan was pulled together by a group of volunteers working for the Parish Council, who spent considerable time consulting local people and researching all the topics it covers.
+Following the pre-submission consultation, the Parish Council made some changes to The Plan and submitted it to North Dorset District Council for its independent examination.
+The final step is the referendum, where all local residents in the Parish who are on the electoral role get the chance to vote 'yes' or 'no' to the Plan being used.